Skip to Content

 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Driving from Calgary to Revelstoke will take you just under 5 hours, but I promise you’ll want to allow at least a full day for this beautiful drive.
-Not only will you pass through three National Parks on your way (Banff National Park, Yoho National Park, and Glacier Park) but you will also have the chance to stop at the stunning Lake Louise and Banff town.
+Not only will you pass through four National Parks on your way (Banff National Park, Yoho National Park, Glacier Park, and Mount Revelstoke Park) but you will also have the chance to stop at the stunning Lake Louise and Banff town.

 Therefore, if time allows I recommend allowing at least three full days for this road trip, spending the night at Banff and Lake Louise along the way!

-I’ve done the research for you and come up with 12 of the best stops between Calgary and Revelstoke.
-You can choose to start this particular road trip in Calgary like I’ve done in this blog post or do it in reverse and instead drive from Revelstoke to Calgary.
+I’ve done the research for you and come up with 14 of the best stops between Calgary and Revelstoke.
+You can choose to start this particular road trip in Calgary as I’ve done in this blog post or do it in reverse and instead drive from Revelstoke to Calgary.
 Either way, you will come across the same epic attractions on this iconic Canadian road trip!

 About the Drive from Calgary to Revelstoke